 'Andrea del Sarto' and 'Fra Lippo Lippi' are both inspired by Vasari's Lives of the Artists.
 Dramatic Lyrics published in 1842, contains poems like 'Porphyria's Lover' (a striking depiction of the macabre and the human psychology), 'My Last Duchess' and 'The Pied Piper of Hamelin'.
-Dramatis Personae, published in 1864, the situations imaged are rather more suggestive than explicit.
-Three of the dramatic monologues here are in blank verse, others are in varied lyric measures.
+In Dramatis Personae, published in 1864, the situations imaged are rather more suggestive than explicit.
+Three of the dramatic monologues in this volume are in blank verse, and the others are in varied lyric measures.